daviebadger/books/README.md

 # Davie's Technical Books

-My personal technical books of software I have been using.
+My personal technical books of software I have been using for a long time.

 ---